Skip to main content

 What’s involved

-• meet with your students at least two additional times during the program (between Weeks 1 and 8)
+• meet with your mentees at least two additional times during the program (between Weeks 1 and 5)

 • keep in touch with your students and be available to respond if they contact you.

-As a peer mentor you will receive free training in group leadership and communication skills.
-You will get a certificate of recognition from the Business School when you complete the program.
+You will receive a certificate of recognition from the Dean of the Business School when you complete the program.

 Eligibility